alirezaostovar/codeoffloading/README.md

 2. Dalvik VM libraries installed and configured in a file named “rund.sh”, described here: https://github.com/alirezaostovar/codeoffloading/blob/master/rund.sh

-Each benchmark has two versions, one for client and the other one for server.
+Each benchmark has two versions, one for client and the other for server.
 The server version of each project is located in a directory with _Server postfix.
 For running the server version, the project must be opened and compiled in a development environment, preferably Eclipse.
 Then the produced apk file must be placed next to the configured rund